Table of Contents[Hide][Show]

 Docking Bay 7 Food and Cargo

-This quick service restaurant offers a wide variety of options.
-Chef Strono “Cookie” Tuggs is widely known for his culinary skills and serves up creative dishes such as Braised Shaak Roast and Felucian Garden Spread.
+This indoor restaurant offers various options including plant-based dishes.
+Chef Strono “Cookie” Tuggs serves up creative dishes such as Braised Shaak Roast and Felucian Garden Spread (plant-based meatballs and hummus).
 There are also specialty non-alcoholic drinks such as the Phattro and Moof Juice.

 Kat Saka’s Kettle